-Many parents figure that feeling like they are running on empty is somehow their own fault, or simply inevitable and unavoidable.
+Many parents figure that feeling like they are running on empty is somehow their own fault or simply inevitable and unavoidable.
 Well, neither is true.
-Parents are not to blame for feeling run-down and blue, and there is plenty they can do about from the inside out – even if their co-parent(s) and the wider world are slow to help.
+Parents are not to blame for feeling run-down and blue, and there is plenty they can do about it from the inside out – even if their co-parent(s) and the wider world are slow to help.

 The path is direct and straightforward: do what you can to decrease the “bad” – the demands – and increase the “good” – resources and resilience.
 Every parent is entitled to walk this path.
 With all that parents give to their children and others each day, they more than earn the right to take good care of themselves.

 (See Mother Nurture or the freely offered resources at NurtureMom.com for a full package of ways to refill your cupboard, including how to rebalance and replenish your body.)
-Here’s a summary of some low hanging fruit you can start gathering for yourself today to refill your cupboard.
+Here’s a summary of some low-hanging fruit you can start gathering for yourself today to refill your cupboard.